 Your construction quality control procedures can't be subpar, otherwise, your entire project might be affected by them.

 To uphold quality throughout a project's life cycle, standardized jobsite inspections are essential.
 These inspections, conducted by either the superintendent or the crew leader, act as crucial checkpoints to verify that each phase of the project achieves 100% completion, ready for the next subcontractor.
 Consistency is paramount, with inspections carried out at the same point in the construction process for every job.
 Deviating from this standard through random or spot checking introduces inconsistency and may compromise the project's quality at various stages of its life cycle and result in poor quality.

 Superintendents are dealing with the same error over and over.

-Recurring problems kill productivity.
+Every quality manager knows that recurring problems kill productivity.
 Time is spent solving the problem and implementing a solution, only to have the exact same problem pop-up a few weeks later on a different jobsite.
 This irritating time waster is another warning sign of quality issues.

 Subcontractors have large punch lists and multiple callbacks.

 Like job sites that aren’t ready, callbacks are an expensive problem for the subcontractor and the builder.
 The subcontractor wastes time, manpower and dollars returning to the jobsite; the builder, loses schedule time, delaying the construction process.
 Punch lists also create errors and defects.
 The only way to eliminate punch lists is through standardization.
 This means that work is performed the same way on every jobsite so items aren’t missed or performed incorrectly.